puppetlabs/puppet-docs/source/guides/environment.markdown

 you plan on using environments.

-Additionally, the file server uses an environment-specific module path; if you do your file serExported Resourcesving from modules, instead of separately mounted directories, your clients will be able to get environment-specific files.
+Additionally, the file server uses an environment-specific module path; if you do your file serving from modules, instead of separately mounted directories, your clients will be able to get environment-specific files.

-Finally, the current environment is also available as the variable
-$environment within your manifests, so you can use the same manifests everywhere and behave differently internally depending on the environment.
+Finally, the current environment is also available as the variable `$environment` within your manifests, so you can use the same manifests everywhere and behave differently internally depending on the environment.